 Every inbound sales lead is like a scratch-off lottery ticket.
 You don't know what you have until you scratch the wax off the face of it and see what you have won.
 How many people buy a lottery ticket and then wait until the next day to see if they're a winner?
 None.
 Inbound sales leads should be treated the same way.

 What this means is that every sales lead needs to be followed up.
-Make sure that all inbound sales leads are entered into your CRM system as soon as they are received and that each one is assigned to a salesperson for immediate follow-up.
+Make sure that all inbound sales leads are entered into your CRM software as soon as they are received and that each one is assigned to a salesperson for immediate follow-up.
 Use your CRM system on a daily basis to check and make sure that 100% of your sales leads are being followed up.
 If you aren't checking, it isn't happening.

 2. Be Speedy